gilbert/zaml/README.md

 No quotes, no commas, no colons.
 Only what you need and nothing else.

 Your users also get nice, accurate error messages if they make a mistake writing their config.
+It's a win-win!

 ## Features